Omniscient-Li/Intelligent-Search-System/README.md

 - **Material Selection**: Professional insights on materials
 - **Usage Advice**: Maintenance and care recommendations
 - **Personalized Suggestions**: Tailored to user needs
+- **Image Preview & Purchase Link**: If available, recommendations include product images (Markdown format) and direct purchase links for easy access
+- **Scenario-based & Professional**: Recommendations use a structured, expert template, considering user scenarios, style compatibility, and practical advice
+- **Consistent Output**: All recommendations are structured, sectioned, and easy to read for both users and UI integration

 ## 🔍 Search Features